 • To help root development, you can optionally dip the base of the stem in rooting hormone powder.

-• Keep the soil moist but not waterlogged and ventilate every 2-3 days.
+• Keep the soil moist but not waterlogged, and ventilate every 2-3 days.

 • Overwinter the young plant in a frost-free location until spring.

-agastache cutting tutorial
+Agastache cutting tutorial

-5) Transplant in spring
+5) Transplant the cutting in spring